marcbachmann/metalman/README.md

 const commands = metalman([metalman.action])
 ```

+A middleware is a factory that should return a command handler.
+It receives the config object of a command that's passed using `instance(config)`.

 ### metalman.action

 The simplest middleware there is.
 It executes the provided function passed as `action` property on a command config.